OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json.md

 ![Image of differences between using the Yeoman generator for Office Add-ins and writing your own JSON.](../images/custom-functions-json.png)

 > [!NOTE]
-> Remember to connect your manifest to the JSON file you create, through the `<Resources>` section in your XML manifest file if you do not use the `yo office` generator.
+> Remember to connect your manifest to the JSON file you create, through the `<Resources>` section in your XML manifest file if you do not use the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md).

 ## Authoring metadata and connecting to the manifest